 How infrequent are attacks?
 That can be a difficult number to accurately assess.
 Fatal attacks are unfortunately easier to tally.
 In the 2000s in North America, 46 fatalities have been reported (27 in the United States and 19 in Canada).
 On average it’s about three fatalities a year.

 How Bear Spray Works

-What It Does
+What Does Bear Spray Do?

 A concentrated pepper spray irritates mucous membranes and other sensitive areas like the mouth and ears.
 The material becomes aerosolized and forms a cloud of burning vapor.
-If it hits the eyes, it can cause temporary blindness.
+If spray hits the eyes, it can cause temporary blindness.
 The stuff wears off in about twenty minutes, leaving a blurry-eyed bear wondering where those thousands of stinging bees came from.

-Spray versus Firearms
+Bear Deterrent Spray Versus Firearms

-Spray, on the other hand, is easier to use, attacks more broadly and is not fatal.
-I’m not about to break into a Disney song here, but when we’re in bear country, we’re in the bear’s home.
+Spray, on the other hand, is easier to use, attacks more broadly, and is not fatal.
+I’m not about to break into a Disney song here, but when we’re in bear country, we’re in the bears’ home.
 If we can simply deter the bears instead of killing them, we should.

 If we’re looking simply at numbers, sprays work over 90% of the time.

-What to Look for in a Good Bear Spray
+What To Look For In A Good Bear Spray

-Duration and Quantity
+Spray Duration and Capacity/Quantity